Mitochondrial disease

 Mitochondrial disease is a group of genetic disorders caused by mitochondrial dysfunction.
 Mitochondria are the organelles that generate energy for the cell and are found in every cell of the human body except red blood cells.
 They convert the energy of food molecules into the ATP that powers most cell functions.

 Mitochondrial diseases take on unique characteristics both because of the way the diseases are often inherited and because mitochondria are so critical to cell function.
 A subclass of these diseases that have neuromuscular symptoms are known as mitochondrial myopathies.
+Additionally, different paradigms like intermittent fasting can improve mitochondrial health and contribute in longevity.

 Types

 Mitochondrial disease can manifest in many different ways whether in children or adults.
 Examples of mitochondrial diseases include: